 - Teen Titans: In "Car Trouble" in the first scene of the third act Cyborg is sitting despondently on a curb, having failed to get his car back from Gizmo, surrounded by empty milkshake cups.
 Presently Raven shows up, looks at the cups and remarks, "Fourteen milkshakes.
 Not a good sign."

-- Toki Wartooth does this after his father's death in Metalocalypse, getting hammered numerous times since then.
+- Toki Wartooth does this after his father's death, getting hammered numerous times since then.
 The other band members note on this, with Skwisgaar saying he doesn't want to babysit Toki during Seth's wedding, and everyone being shocked that he's drinking straight vodka in the morning.
 Ironically, he knocks out Nathan's assailant with a vodka bottle in the season 2 finale.

 - K'nuckles from The Marvelous Misadventures of Flapjack seems to do this with "maple syrup".
 Also, in "High Land Lubber" he actually asks Peppermint Larry for something to drown his sorrows, even though Peppermint Larry gives him prune juice.